Medium Difficult Bible Quiz about Bible Characters.

-Peeking is OK because we are all just trying to learn.
+Peeking at these hard Bible questions is OK because we are all just trying to learn.

 a.
 Abraham.